nkallen/cache-money/README.markdown

  * `Message.find(:all, :conditions => {:sender_id => ...}, :order => 'id DESC')`.

 Order clauses can be specified in many formats ("`messages`.id DESC", "`messages`.`id` DESC", and so forth), but ordering MUST be on the primary key column.
-Note that, in this example, `Message.find(:all, :conditions => {:sender_id => ...}, :order => 'id ASC')` will NOT use the cache because the order in the query does not match the index.
-An index like:

-    class Message
+    class Message < ActiveRecord::Base
       index :sender_id, :order => :asc
     end